 • In a synopsis, you can throw all that “show, don’t tell” advice out of the window.
 Showing is wordy.
 Telling is economical.
 If your main character has a problem with authority, say exactly that in eight words.
 Don’t describe a lengthy 50 word scene where they ‘disrespect’ the headmaster.

 • Synopses don’t need to be written in the past tense, even if your book is.
 A synopsis written in present tense can be more vivid and compelling in many ways.
 At any event, use active language, not passive, and keep sentences punchy and informative, not long and rambling.

 I’ve read all that and I’m still stuck.

 Perhaps an example might help.
 Most people know the story of Star Wars, and it breaks down very neatly into a classic Hero’s Journey plot:

 “A cruel and evil Empire dominates the universe.
 LUKE SKYWALKER, a farmhand on a remote planet, joins the rebellion to overthrow the Empire.

 Luke, a bored fly-boy on a remote planet on the outer rim of the galaxy, dreams of being a space pilot and exploring the universe.
-He discovers a secret message inside a salvaged ’droid from PRINCESS LEIA, one of the leaders of the mysterious Resistance.
-The ’droid’s message needs to be delivered to OBI-WAN KENOBI, a loner Luke knows lives alone out in the desert.
+He discovers a secret message, inside a salvaged ’droid, from PRINCESS LEIA, one of the leaders of the mysterious Resistance.
+The ’droid’s message needs to be delivered to OBI-WAN KENOBI, a loner Luke knows of who lives alone out in the desert.

 Trapped on the Deathstar but evading detection, Luke finds Princess Leia imprisoned in a cell and frees her.
 Drawing the attention of Darth Vader, Obi-Wan sacrifices himself so that Solo, Luke, the ’droid and the princess can escape and find the last rebel base and what’s left of the Resistance.